Orderzy

 How QR Code Ordering Works for Restaurants (A Complete Guide)

 QR code ordering for restaurants is a system where each table has a unique QR code.
-A customer scans it with their phone camera, sees the restaurant's menu, adds items to a cart, and places an order all without calling a waiter, downloading an app, or creating an account.
+A customer scans it with their phone camera, sees the restaurant's menu, adds items to a cart, and places an order, all without calling a waiter, downloading an app, or creating an account.
 The order goes directly to the kitchen.

 This is different from a QR code that links to a PDF menu.
 In a QR ordering system, the menu is live, interactive, and connected to the kitchen.